 If you (or any of your dependents) do not maintain coverage and do not qualify for an exemption, you will need to make an individual shared responsibility (penalty) payment with your tax return.
 In general, the payment amount is either a percentage of your income or a flat dollar amount, whichever is greater.
 You will owe 1/12th of the annual payment for each month you (or your dependents) do not have coverage and are not exempt.
 The annual payment amount for 2017 is the greater of:

-- 2.5% of your household income that is above the tax return threshold for your filing status, or
+- 2.5% of your household income that is above the tax return threshold for your filing status (Maximum is total yearly premium for the national average price of a Bronze plan sold through the Marketplace) or

 - Your family’s flat dollar amount, which is $695 per adult and $347.50 per child under 18, limited to a maximum of $2,085.